Shubhanshu156/Earthquake-Tracker/README.md

 ### MAP API Key
 You will need to register a Key for Google Map API for this project, go to API Console </br>
 https://support.google.com/googleapi/answer/6158862?hl=en.
-And then Use your API key as the value for google_maps_key in the strings.xml file under the res/values directory.
+And then Use your API key as the value</br> for google_maps_key in the strings.xml file under the res/values directory.

 ### USGS API
-Fetched the real-time data in GeoJSON format from US Geological Survey Website https://earthquake.usgs.gov/fdsnws/event/1/
+Fetched the real-time data in GeoJSON format from US Geological Survey Website</br>
+https://earthquake.usgs.gov/fdsnws/event/1/

 ### DEMO